josh-moore-cohesity/scripts/Python/Jobs/Protect S3/README.md

 ### Protect All S3 Buckets and create a new PG for any S3 sources that don't already have an existing PG, utilzing a custom PG Name Prefix,Start Time, and Time Zone.
     python .protect_s3_buckets.py -c cluster1 -xl exclude_s3.csv -cg -gp S3-PG-ABC -p <policyName> -st 17:00 -tz US/Central

+### Protect All S3 Buckets and create a new PG for any S3 sources that don't already have an existing PG in a paused state.
+    python .protect_s3_buckets.py -c cluster1 -xl exclude_s3.csv -cg -gp S3-PG-ABC -p <policyName> -st 17:00 -tz US/Central -pause

 ## **Download**